Home > Resources > HR compliance > Employee leave management > Virginia enacts paid family medical leave program

 About the author

-Robert S. Teachout, SHRM – SCP, Legal Editor
+Robert S. Teachout, SHRM – SCP

-Robert Teachout has worked in legal publishing since 1990 covering employment laws on the federal, state and local level.
-At Brightmine, he covers labor relations, employment contracts and restrictive covenants, performance management, succession and workforce planning, employee engagement and retention, organizational exit and HR professional development.
-He often writes on the intersection of compliance with HR strategy and practice as editorial lead for Commentary and Insights and the Leading Practice Guides.
-He is also the host of the Brightmine webinar series.
+Robert Teachout has more than 30 years’ experience in legal publishing covering employment laws on the state and federal level.
+At Brightmine, he covers labor relations, performance appraisals and promotions, succession and workforce planning, HR professional development and employment contracts.
+He often writes on the intersection of compliance with HR strategy and practice.

-Before joining Brightmine, Robert was a senior HR editor at Thompson Information Services, covering the FMLA, ADA, and EEO issues, along with federal and state leave laws.
-Prior to that he was the primary editor of Bloomberg BNA’s State Labor Laws binders and the principal writer and editor of the State Wage Assignment and Garnishment Handbook.
+Before joining Brightmine, Robert was a senior HR editor at Thompson Information Services, covering FMLA, ADA, EEO issues and federal and state leave laws.
+Prior to that he was the primary editor of Bloomberg BNA’s State Labor Laws binders and was the principal writer and editor of the State Wage Assignment and Garnishment Handbook.
 Robert also served as a union unit leader and shop steward in the Washington-Baltimore Newspaper Guild of the Communications Workers of America.
-Actively involved in the HR profession, Robert is a member of SHRM at both the national and local levels and gives back to the profession by volunteering with his local chapter.
+Actively involved in the HR profession, Robert is a member of SHRM at both the national and local levels, and gives back to the profession by serving as the communications vice president on the board of his local chapter.

 Sign up to receive expert HR insights from Brightmine